1jbh/Panther/README.md

 <h3 align="center">Prerequisites and Installation:</h3>

-* Install Python from (https://www.python.org/downloads/ "Here")
+* Install Python from [Here](https://www.python.org/downloads/).
+Then, run the setup script (make sure to add to PATH).